DharaneedaranKS/CS252_Project/README.md

 This repository has implementation of two different projects:
 1. CPU Scheduling Implementation
 2. Designing a threadpool
-Each have been assigned a specific folder with all the required files within their respective folder
+<br />Each have been assigned a specific folder with all the required files within their respective folder

 ## Project 1: CPU Scheduling Algorithm